 "BEDFIELD, a parish in the hundred of Hoxne, in the county of Suffolk, 4 miles to the N.E. of Debenham, and 17 from Ipswich.
 Framlingham is its post town.
 The village, which is a large straggling place, is entirely agricultural.
 The living is a rectory in the diocese of Norwich, of the value of £286, in the patronage of Earl Stradbroke.
 The church, dedicated to St. Nicholas, is a spacious old structure in the Gothic style, with chancel and square tower.
 The register dates from 1538."

 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

-Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches
+Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches.

+You can see the administrative areas in which Bedfield has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TM227664 (Lat/Lon: 52.250639, 1.261195), Bedfield which are provided by:
+You can see maps centred on OS grid reference TM225664 (Lat/Lon: 52.250976, 1.258622), Bedfield which are provided by: